chriskuehl/autopkgtest/doc/README.running-tests.rst

 Ingredients for Click packages:

-- A binary .click package whose manifest specifies tests and their metadata.
+- A binary .click package (local ``*.click`` file or already installed) whose manifest specifies tests and their metadata.
 See README.click-tests.rst for details.

 - The corresponding click source package which contains the tests defined in the manifest.